10 Mostly Harmless Hong Kong Snakes

 Source: iNaturalist user Chung-Yen – CC BY 4.0

 Taiwan kukri snakes are perfectly harmless, as long as you don’t pick them up.
-This snake reaches an average of 50cm, yet is much more troublesome than the diamond-backed watersnake (1.5 metres).
-Oligodon formosanus have modified teeth designed for hacking through calcified reptile egg shells, but these double up as defence tools.
+This snake reaches an average of 50cm, yet is much more troublesome than the diamond-backed watersnake (over 1 metre).
+The Taiwan kukri snake has sharpened front teeth designed for hacking through calcified reptile eggs, but these double up as defensive tools.

-They can deliver several slashing bites to a human arm in rapid succession, making picking them up most unwise.
-If left alone, this species flees into the bushes.
-If you want to meet Oligodon formosanus, dusk or early morning is the best time.
+This species can deliver several slashing bites to a human arm in rapid succession, making picking them up most unwise.
+If left alone, this species usually flees into the bushes.
+If you want to meet the Taiwan kukri snake, then dusk or early morning is the best time.

 8 Chinese slug snake

-A slow-moving snake which scans the forest for slugs to swallow up.
-Pareas chinensis not only climbs branches, but curls continuously around them as they slither, like a twisting piece of spaghetti.
-This snake measures 30-40cm and cannot hurt humans, lacking venom or even sharp teeth.
-They never bite and their main strategy when flustered is to remain completely still clinging to their branch.
+A slow-moving snake which is constantly scanning the forest for slugs to swallow up.
+The Chinese slug snake (Pareas chinensis) not only climbs branches, but curls around them continuously as they slither, like a twisting piece of spaghetti.
+This snake measures 30-40cm (maximum 68cm) and cannot hurt humans, as they lack venom or even a sharp pair of teeth.
+They never bite, and their main strategy when flustered is to remain completely still, clinging to their tree branch.

-Chinese slug snakes are a rare species in Hong Kong, which are mainly found in forests, near misty streams.
-They eat snails and slugs exclusively, with no occasional rat snack.
-See this video for footage of one.
+Chinese slug snakes are a rare species in Hong Kong, as they’re mainly found in forests, near misty streams.
+They feed on snails and slugs exclusively, without even the occasional mouse or gecko snack.
+See this video for footage of one in motion.

 9 Futsing wolf snake